 Most of the respondents to the survey have identified the Lack of Strategy as the top barrier from maturing digitally.

 For the authors, this seems a typical issue of the tradeoff existing between established and new initiatives, identified as exploration vs. exploitation, and the problem into implicitly balancing colliding priorities.

-One of the solution proposed it to understand that developing a digital strategy is not a once in a. while” process, but instead it a recursive process that loops a number of receptive steps, all relevant, and where there needs to be a strong balance between short term and long term strategy.
+One of the solution proposed it to understand that developing a digital strategy is not a “once in a while” process, but instead it a recursive process that loops a number of repetitive steps, all relevant, and where there needs to be a strong balance between short term and long term strategy.

 The example that the authors introduce in chapter 5, is that of Duct tape.
 Based on the academic concept of affordances, which essentially suggests that people and technology are fundamentally entangled with one another, and which leads to the fact that merely owning and implement ting technology is not enough to deliver business advantage.

 Our research finds that effective leadership is one of the most critical factors associated with digital maturity.

 I share the position expressed in the book, that Digital Maturity does not require a new type of leadership.
 After all, Digital Transformation is only partly about technology; it is also, and more importantly, about using new technology to enable novel or more effective business strategies.
 Which, we all agree, is the primary purpose of leadership in a business environment.